IPMX addresses the ProAV industry’s need for a single set of common, ubiquitous standards-based protocols that ensure interoperability for AV over IP

 The IPMX Components

-IPMX consists of the complete SMPTE 2110 body of hardware standards, NMOS software standards, plus additional standards and specifications to meet the needs of the proAV industry.
+IPMX consists of the complete SMPTE 2110 body of hardware standards, NMOS registration, discovery, software standards, plus additional standards and specifications to meet the needs of the proAV industry.
 It’s being promoted by AIMS, a not-for-profit industry consortium dedicated to bringing an open-standards approach to the Pro AV and entertainment industries.